QuqqU/curriculum-vitae/README.md

 ## Skills

--   C/C++ : fluent
+-   C/C++ : familiar
     -   Quite familiar, used it for a long time.
     -   Used as primary language for algoritm problem solving
     -   Familiar with STL, no problem using pointer, iterator, etc.
-    -   Experienced with threading
+    -   Experienced with MLIR
     -   Unfamiliar with Boost lib.
 -   Rust : intermediate
     -   Used as main language since Dec.
 2021